pyralog/pyralog/PAPER.md

 4. **Consistency**: Global changes (like adding nodes) are strongly consistent
 5. **Efficiency**: Small Raft groups (3-5 nodes) achieve consensus faster

-This architecture enables DLog to scale to thousands of partitions across hundreds of nodes while maintaining strong consistency and fast failover.
+This architecture enables Pyralog to scale to thousands of partitions across hundreds of nodes while maintaining strong consistency and fast failover.

 ### 5.2 Epochs and Safe Leadership Transfer

-DLog adopts LogDevice's epoch mechanism for safe leadership transfer:
+Pyralog adopts LogDevice's epoch mechanism for safe leadership transfer:

 **Epochs**: Monotonically increasing numbers representing leadership generations for a partition.
 Each epoch has:
 - Epoch number (64-bit integer)